Bayesian Dynamic Factor Models for High-Dimensional Matrix-Valued Time Series: A Matrix Dynamic Factor Model with Stochastic Volatility

-The MDFM can be viewed as a restricted version of the VDFM in \eqref{eq:dfm}, where the factor loadings possess a Kronecker product structure.
-Specifically, model \eqref{eq:mdfm} can be written as:
+The MDFM is a restricted version of \eqref{eq:dfm} in which the factor loadings exhibit a Kronecker product structure:

-This structure formulation significantly reduces the dimensionality of the parameter space.
-In particular, model \eqref{eq:mdfm} requires estimating only $np_1 + kp_2$ loading parameters, compared to $nk \times p_1p_2$ parameters in the unrestricted DFM in \eqref{eq:dfm}.
+This restriction reduces the loading parameter count from $nk \times p_1 p_2$ in the unrestricted VDFM to $np_1 + kp_2$ in the MDFM, with corresponding improvements in estimation accuracy.
+Under principal components analysis applied to the vectorized model, \citet{bai2003inferential} establishes that each row of $\bB \otimes \bA$ converges at rate $\min\{\sqrt{T}, nk\}^{-1}$, which is dominated by $T^{-1/2}$ in the empirically relevant regime where $T \ll nk$.
+The matrix structure delivers sharper rates by exploiting the fact that each column of $\bY_t$ is informative about $\bA$ and each row about $\bB$. \citet[Theorem 1]{chen2023statistical} show via $\alpha$-PCA that $\bA$ is recovered at rate $\min\{n, Tk\}^{-1/2}$ and $\bB$ at rate $\min\{k, Tn\}^{-1/2}$, so the effective sample size for $\bA$ scales with $Tk$ rather than $T$ alone, and symmetrically for $\bB$.
+This efficiency gain is valuable in the macro applications we target, where $T$ is short relative to $nk$.

-However, if the Kronecker structure imposed by \eqref{eq:mdfm} is not supported by the data, the VDFM may provide a better fit. \citet{he2024matrix} propose a family of randomized specification tests to formally test for the presence of this matrix structure.
-In this paper, we adopt a Bayesian model comparison approach by estimating the marginal likelihoods of competing models, as detailed in Section \ref{sec:selection}.
+Whether the data actually support the Kronecker structure is, of course, an empirical question. \citet{he2024matrix} propose a family of randomized specification tests for the matrix structure; we instead adopt a Bayesian model comparison approach using marginal likelihoods (Section~\ref{sec:selection}), which has the advantage of treating the VDFM-versus-MDFM choice on the same footing as the choice of factor-matrix dimension and idiosyncratic covariance structure.
+The Monte Carlo experiments in Section~\ref{sec:mc_structure} confirm that the marginal likelihood estimator reliably distinguishes the two specifications in either direction.